open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-repositories.md

 - `git status` - to view the changes made in the branch, whether the branch is up-to-date with master
 - `git push` - to push the updates that you downloaded within the GitHub repositories

-**Note**: Developers should alway sync their fork and make sure their repos are up to date with GitHub every time they begin to work.
+**NOTE**: Developers should alway sync their fork and make sure their repos are up to date with GitHub every time they begin to work.
 This way we as a team can minimize data loss, and can save you some time.

 #### If you find yourself needing to rebase your forked repository, the following two links should help:
 - [Rebase](https://git-scm.com/docs/git-rebase)